-While video calls can be taken anywhere with a decent internet connection, it is best to find somewhere comfortable, where you can sit down, and where there isn't too much background noise or light shining directly onto the screen.
-You may also want to consider what's in the background of your call - if there is anything visible that you don't want the other person to see, you can either move or, depending on the programme you're using, use a feature that blurs or replaces the background.
+Video calls can be taken anywhere with a decent internet connection.
+It's best to find somewhere comfortable, where you can sit down, and where there isn't too much background noise or light shining directly onto the screen.
+You may also want to consider what's in the background of your call.
+If there is anything visible that you don't want the other person to see, you can either move or, depending on the programme you're using, use a feature that blurs or replaces the background.